thenameisajay/crypto-order-book/README.md

 -   **useHooks**: A custom hooks library used in the application.
 -   **DayJS**: A library for handling date and time operations.
 -   **Phosphor Icons**: An icon library used in the application.
+-   **Husky**: A tool for running scripts before Git commits and pushes.
+-   **Prettier**: A code formatter that ensures consistent code style.
+-   **ESLint**: A tool for identifying and reporting on patterns in JavaScript and TypeScript.

 ## Features